A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Indexing and Hash Coding as Possible Means of Speeding Up Processing

-A prominent feature of the SP system, both in the way it does unsupervised learning and the way it builds SP-multiple-alignments, is a process of searching for symbols that match each other, which is normally part of a process of searching for full or partial matches between patterns.
+A prominent feature of the SP System, both in the way it does unsupervised learning and the way it builds SP-multiple-alignments, is a process of searching for SP-symbols that match each other, which is normally part of a process of searching for full or partial matches between SP-patterns.

-Since these things are often done repeatedly with the same sets of New and Old patterns, there is potential for substantial gains in computational efficiency by recording matches as they are found and using that information to by-pass searching in later processing.
-The record of matches that have been found is, if effect, and index into the data.
-This may be done with matches between individual symbols, and may perhaps also be done for matches between patterns.
+Since that kind of searching for matches between symbols is often done repeatedly with the same sets of New and Old SP-patterns, there is potential for substantial gains in computational efficiency by recording matches as they are found and using that information to by-pass searching in later processing.
+The record of matches that have been found is, in effect, an index into the data.
+This may be done with matches between individual SP-symbols, and may perhaps also be done for matches between SP-patterns.